pratikmachchar/js-array-object-map-performance/README.md

 Don't hesitate to leave your remarks beneath.

 # The process
-We have created UUID array, map and object.
-We used same UUID for all of them, the total count of UUID's are same for all.
+UUID array, map and object are used to compare performance Same UUID's used for all of them, the total count of UUID's are also same for all.

-We compared performance of
+Performance comparision done for
     insert operation
     find operation
     delete operation